glpi-project/doc-install/source/command-line.rst

 Various tools
 --------------

+.. _cdline_dbcheck:

 Database schema check
 ^^^^^^^^^^^^^^^^^^^^^
-The ``php bin/console db:check`` command can be used to check if your database schema differs from expected one.
+The ``php bin/console db:check_schema_integrity`` command can be used to check if your database schema differs from expected one.

+Possible options for this command are:

+ * ``--strict``: Strict comparison of definitions
+ * ``--check-all-migrations``: Check tokens related to all databases migrations.
+ * ``--check-innodb-migration``: Check tokens related to migration from "MyISAM" to "InnoDB".
+ * ``--check-timestamps-migration``: Check tokens related to migration from "datetime" to "timestamp".
+ * ``--check-utf8mb4-migration``: Check tokens related to migration from "utf8" to "utf8mb4".
+ * ``--check-dynamic-row-format-migration``: Check tokens related to "DYNAMIC" row format migration.
+ * ``--check-unsigned-keys-migration``: Check tokens related to migration from signed to unsigned integers in primary/foreign keys.
+ * ``-p``, ``--plugin``: Plugin to check.
+If option is not used, checks will be done on GLPI core database tables.

 If you have any diff, output will looks like :

 .. code-block:: none

-    $ php bin/console glpi:database:check
+    $ php bin/console glpi:database:check_schema_integrity
     Table schema differs for table "glpi_rulecriterias".
     --- Original
     +++ New